Last updated on September 22nd, 2022 at 02:21 pm

 Also during this past year, my mother has been writing a book on her life-long struggles and triumphs over a congenital orthopedic condition.

 Alongside blogging and working full time, I have been helping my mom out significantly with completing her book and strategizing about how to market it.

 With the final push towards book completion in the current making, my mom asked me if I would want to help her out full-time with writing, editing, marketing, and running her website and social media presence.
 After everything my mother has generously showered me with in my life, the answer to help her out was an easy “yes!” for me.

 So with that, life seemed set.
 I would leave my lovely Arizona job to help my mother start her publishing empire, move back to the Midwest and start working harder than ever.

 But life has a funny way of shaking things up when least expected.

 Those people who know me, know to expect the unexpected.
-As a traveler, I am drawn–and possibly addicted–to moving around, seeing new things and immersing myself into the unknown, unexplored territories.
+As a traveler, I am drawn–and possibly addicted–to moving around, seeing new things, and immersing myself in unknown, unexplored territories.
 If I get the chance to travel, transfer jobs or follow a dream, I often see it as a small window of opportunity that I throw myself wholeheartedly through.